As of September 18, Labour has promised $23.0 billion in new spending.

 There have also been significant commitments to public transport.
 Including $680m on developing Auckland Rail, and $100m on the Christchurch transport network.
 Labour has also committed to building a new alternative route for the Manawatu Gorge.
 The option they have indicated would be their preference has a cost of $120m.

 Labour has promised significant new expenditure on education.
-Their policy to provide three years of free tertiary education has been estimated to cost $265m in the initial rollout period; to accompany a $193m increase in early childhood spending.
-The total of new education spending is approximately $2.5b.
+Their policy to provide three years of free tertiary education and increase student allowances has been estimated to cost $2.4b over the next parliamentary term.
+Total new education spending is $4.1b over three years.

 Labour has announced two new ‘Light Rail’ – or Tram – developments in Auckland.
 These are expected to take ten years to complete so, like we have treated all other policies in this regard, have assumed the cost is linearly distributed over that period.
 Under this assumption, the cost of these two new projects will be $957m over the next parliamentary term.